geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 And you posted it.
 So that's page file to the address, like FF000.
 So and actually, I think it's just from SDMA.
-Like, you got it on the AM, and I just tried to...
+Like, you got it on the AM, and I just tried to..
 And actually, it's kind of reproducible, not only on AM, but also on AMD.
 Actually, the same address.
 I don't know.
 I think maybe it's something hardware related.
 I'm not sure.
-So yeah, actually, it's reproducible running a lot of our...
+So yeah, actually, it's reproducible running a lot of our..
 I think how it's called, reduce benchmark or something like that.
 Yeah, without JIT, without graph.
 So yeah.